INSTRUCTIONS FOR ALL APPLICANTS FOR COMPLETING AND FILING PETITION FOR ADMISSION TO BAR

 Successful completion of the Multistate Professional Responsibility Examination (MPRE) is an additional prerequisite for admission to the New Hampshire Bar.
 The New Hampshire Board of Bar Examiners has established a scaled score of 79 as the passing level of performance for the MPRE.

 The MPRE is not administered by the New Hampshire Bar Examiners, but is administered three times a year at many locations throughout the United States, usually at law schools.
 If you have further questions and are presently enrolled in law school, you should consult your law school placement office for additional information about MPRE test locations and the examination.
-If you are not presently enrolled in law school you may write for further information to:
+If you are not presently enrolled in law school you may obtain further information on the National Conference of Bar Examiners website ncbex.org.

 If you wish to have your MPRE score certified to New Hampshire, designate New Hampshire as one of the jurisdictions to which your score should be certified.

 If you have already taken the MPRE and the score has been certified to New Hampshire, please list the date of the MPRE examination and your score on the top right corner of the petition and questionnaire.
 If your MPRE score was not certified to New Hampshire, you must request the National Conference of Bar Examiners to send an additional score report to New Hampshire.
-The telephone number of the MPRE Records Department is (319) 337-1304.
+The NCBE reports MPRE scores for 15 years.
+If your score is more than 15 years old, please see Board of Bar Examiners Regulations IV for alternative methods of proving your MPRE score.

 Applicants applying for admission without examination are required to successfully complete the MPRE before submitting their applications.
 Bar examination applicants may take the MPRE either before or after the New Hampshire Bar Examination but they will not be admitted until they have successfully completed the MPRE.